-While some companies are fiddling with the development of contingency/work from home plans for employees, many employers have taken the bold steps quickly and allowed work from home for employees during this tumultuous time.
+While some companies are fiddling with the development of contingency/work from home plans for employees, many employers have taken bold steps quickly and allowed work from home for employees during this tumultuous time.

-Having said that, working from home can be a tricky subject for the employers, HR Managers, and Compliance officers.
+Having said that, working from home can be a tricky subject for employers, HR Managers, and Compliance officers.

 They should be allowed to have a say in discussions about workplace health and safety as they are most likely to know about the potential hazards and risks of their work.

-When can I as an employer ask my employees to work from home?
+When can I, as an employer, ask my employees to work from home?

 WHS has no laws that explicitly say when an employer can ask an employee to work from home.

 Having said that, the WHS model requires you to be practical and responsible for the action.
 Have such practices in place that ensure the workplace health and safety of everyone in the workplace.
-For this, you must identify the potential risks at the time, and do what is practicable to mitigate and control those risks.
+For this, you must identify the potential risks at the time and do what is practicable to mitigate and control those risks.

 Needless to say, if an employee is confirmed to have COVID-19, you must ensure that the worker does not come to work while being infected.
 Take great efforts to test other employees as well.